GCP Provider Configuration

 Use typing.TypedDict for configuration dictionaries and pydantic for runtime validation.
 Run mypy --strict in pre-commit hooks to catch mismatched region or project types before deployment.

 What is the safest way to manage GCP credentials in CI/CD without static keys?
 Implement GCP Workload Identity Federation with OIDC.
 Map GitHub or GitLab JWTs to a dedicated service account.
-Grant scoped IAM roles and disable long-lived key rotation entirely.
+Grant scoped IAM roles and disable long-lived key creation entirely.

 How do I isolate GCP state files across dev, staging, and production stacks?